joond10/oop244-study-material/README.md

+# Introduction to Object Oriented Programming
-<h2>This repository has code alongs that are well documented serving as my study notes.
-Most sections are fleshed out but there could be some parts missing.<br></h2>
+This repository has code alongs that are well documented serving as my study notes.
+Most sections are fleshed out but there are some parts missing.<br>
   - Derived classes in particular which covers abstract base classes and pure virtual functions is missing<br>
   - Full Utils module is within templates section however, nothing is documented for that module